Psychpsyo/Galaxy-Engine/docs/cdfScript/optionalSections.md

 ## Types of Optional Sections
 There are two main types of optional sections. `may` statements and `try` statements.

-`may` statements are to give them player a choice of whether or not to do a certain part of the effect.
+`may` statements are to give the player a choice of whether or not to do a certain part of the effect.

 `try` statements specify a part of the effect that is done only if fully possible.